epsil/spotgen/README.md

 For more information about authentication, see the official [Spotify Web API documentation](http://developer.spotify.com/web-api/authorization-guide/#implicit-grant-flow).

-The web demo is built with [Browserify](http://browserify.org/), which goes to show that the library is Browserify compatible.
+The web demo is built with [Browserify](http://browserify.org/), which goes to show that the library is browserifiable.

 Library
 -------